The Marksman (2021 film)

 The Marksman is a 2021 American action drama film directed by Robert Lorenz.
-The plot follows a brooding rancher and former Marine (Liam Neeson), living in an Arizona border town, who must help a young boy (Jacob Perez) escape a Mexican drug cartel.
+The plot follows a rancher and former Marine (Liam Neeson), living in an Arizona border town, who must help a young boy (Jacob Perez) escape a Mexican drug cartel.
 Katheryn Winnick, Juan Pablo Raba, and Teresa Ruiz also star.

 The film was theatrically released in the United States on January 15, 2021, by Open Road Films and Briarcliff Entertainment.
 It received mixed reviews from critics, who praised Neeson's performance but criticized the film as being formulaic.